bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="2.0in" height="1.964912510936133in"} -->

-This is because the Board component hasn't passed the value prop to each Square component it renders yet.
-To fix it you'll add the value prop to each Square component rendered by the Board component:
+<p>This is because the Board component hasn't passed the value prop to each
+Square component it renders yet.
+To fix it you'll add the value prop to each Square component rendered by the Board component:</p>

 <details>
-  <summary>JS Functions</summary>
+  <summary>React Functions</summary>

 ```
 export default function Board() {